 How do I apply for unemployment benefits?

-To apply for unemployment benefits, go to Uplink CSS, the online system for unemployment insurance claims or if you don't have internet access, go to your nearest full service WorkOne Center as soon as you become unemployed.
+To apply for unemployment benefits, go to Uplink CSS, the online system for unemployment insurance claims or if you don't have internet access, go to your nearest full service WorkOne Career Center as soon as you become unemployed.
 You will be required to report your last employer's name, mailing address, phone number & dates of employment as well as your address, social security number & phone number.

 How much am I entitled to receive in unemployment benefits?

 To determine your weekly payment, divide the total wages earned in the 4 quarters (12 months) prior to the last quarter you worked by 52.
 Then multiply the sum by 0.47.
 For example, if you earned a total of $30,000 in the 4 quarters prior to the last quarter you worked: $30,000 ÷ 52 = $576.92 x 0.47 = $271 (weekly benefit amount).
 The weekly benefit amount should be rounded down to the next whole dollar amount and will not exceed $390.

 A password is the 8 to 20 characters (letters or numbers) you created when you entered your application into the Uplink CSS, our online system for filing your claims.
 If you have forgotten your password, please contact the Help Line at 1-800-891-6499 or your local WorkOne Career Center.
 The local center or Help Line can reset the system, so that you can enter a new password.

 When will I receive my first payment?

 You should receive your first payment within 3 weeks if there are no issues on your claim for benefits.
 You are not paid benefits for the first week you claim after filing for benefits (the first voucher you submit) because this is your waiting period week.

 What are issues, and why are there issues on my claim?